 Liverpool City Centre

 At the 2023 United Kingdom local elections, the population of Liverpool city centre was 36,770 based on the five electoral wards that officially make up the city centre.
-Over 6 million people live within an hour of Liverpool City Centre and by 2022, almost 80 million people visit the City Centre every year.
+Over 6 million people live within an hour of Liverpool City Centre.
+In 2022, there were almost 80 million visits to the City Centre.

-Liverpool was granted borough status in 1207 and the original seven streets of the settlement now form part of the central business district of Liverpool city centre.
-Many of Liverpool's most famous landmarks are located in the city centre and in 2019, Liverpool was the fourth most visited city in England for domestic visitors and the fifth most visited city in the UK for international visitors.
+Liverpool was granted borough status in 1207, and the original seven streets of the settlement now form part of the central business district of Liverpool city centre.
+Many of Liverpool's most famous landmarks are located in the city centre.
+In 2019, Liverpool was the fourth most visited city in England for domestic visitors and the fifth most visited city in the UK for international visitors.

 Liverpool city centre is one of the most architecturally significant locations in the country.
-Examples of architecture include Liverpool Cathedral, St. George's Hall, the Royal Liver Building, Oriel Chambers (the world's first metal framed glass curtain walled building) and West Tower.
-Six areas within Liverpool city centre form the Liverpool Maritime Mercantile City which is a former UNESCO designated World Heritage Site.
+Examples of architecture are Liverpool Cathedral, St. George's Hall, the Royal Liver Building, Oriel Chambers (the world's first metal-framed glass curtain walled building) and West Tower.
+Six areas within Liverpool city centre form the Liverpool Maritime Mercantile City, which is a former UNESCO designated World Heritage Site.

 Map